dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

-Method overriding vs method hiding: When we override non-static method - it’s method overriding, if we override static method - its method hiding.
-The difference is - when we override method it’s overridden in both child and parent class,
-but when we hide it - it’s only for child class.
-Check out the following code.
+Method overriding vs method hiding:
+* overriding - override non-static method
+* hiding - override static method
+The difference is - when we override method it’s overridden in both child and parent class, but when we hide it - it’s only for child class.
 Notice when we call printA, the `getName` return B not A, since it’s overridden in B, so it’s call method from B, but `getStaticName` call it from A.
 ```java
 public class App {
     public static void main(String[] args) {